 Drinking Water State Revolving Fund Program

-Draft SFY 2024 Intended Use Plan – Public Hearing
+SFY 2026 Draft Annual Intended Use Plan – Public Hearing

-The Drinking Water Section will hold a Public Hearing on Wednesday, October 4, 2023, at 10:00 am to hear testimony regarding the draft State Fiscal Year 2024 Intended Use Plan (IUP).
-This will be a remote meeting via Microsoft Teams, and all will still have an opportunity to submit both oral and written testimony.
-To view the IUP documents and public hearing announcement please click on Call for Projects, Review and Ranking of Projects and scroll down to the section titled “Intended Use Plan and Project Priority List”.
+The Drinking Water State Revolving Fund Section will hold a Public Hearing on November 10, 2025, at 10:00am to hear testimony regarding the State Fiscal Year 2026 Draft Annual Intended Use Plan (IUP).
+This will be a remote meeting via Microsoft Teams.
+All Interested parties will have an opportunity to provide both written and oral testimony.
+For additional information and a link to the meeting, please visit the Call for Projects, Review and Ranking of Projects webpage and scroll to the section titled “Intended Use Plan and Project Priority List”.

-Call for Projects for State Fiscal Year 2024
+Call for Projects for State Fiscal Year 2026 has Ended

 For Emergency Power Generator Program for projects with a total cost less than $100,000, please visit the Emergency Power Generator Program page.